Stono/ci-in-a-box/README.md

 ## Awesome, so what do I do?
 This repo itself runs inside a docker container, so that you don't need terraform, gcloud, gsuil and so on on your machine - how cool is that?
 So long as you have `docker` and `docker-compose` installed, clone this repository and type `docker-compose run --rm ciinabox`.

 However, if you _really want_, you can run it on your host too.
 Just make sure you have all the components required.
 To run it on your host, run `./start`.
+The script will validate you have all the required bits.

 ### An env file?
-This is designed to be reusable, so everything is done with environment variables.
+This project is designed to be reusable, so everything is done with environment variables.
 You can either create a `.env` file like the one below, or specify all of those environment variables in your `docker-compose` or `docker run` commands.

+If you miss any variables, you will be prompted for them.

 ```
 # Behaviour